 The Boeing Quantum Creators Prize recognizes early-career researchers for work that moves the field of quantum information science and engineering in new directions.
 The program began in 2021 and expanded in 2023 thanks to a commitment from Boeing.
 Prize awardees participate in the annual Quantum Creators Prize Symposium, receive a monetary honorarium, a certificate, and reimbursed travel to the annual Chicago Quantum Summit.

-This year, the Quantum Creators Prize Symposium will be held as part of the 2024 Chicago Quantum Summit on October 21 – 22, 2024.
+The 2024 Quantum Creators Prize Symposium was held as part of the Chicago Quantum Summit on October 21 – 22, 2024.

 Hannah Manetsch